bitcoin/bitcoin/src/qt/README.md

 This directory contains the ChaincoinQT graphical user interface (GUI).
-It uses the cross platform framework [QT](https://www1.qt.io/developers/).
+It uses the cross platform framework [Qt](https://www1.qt.io/developers/).

-The current precise version for QT 5 is specified in [qt.mk](/depends/packages/qt.mk).
-QT 4 is also supported (see [#8263](https://github.com/bitcoin/bitcoin/issues/8263)).
+The current precise version for Qt 5 is specified in [qt.mk](/depends/packages/qt.mk).
+Qt 4 is also supported (see [#8263](https://github.com/bitcoin/bitcoin/issues/8263)).

 ## Compile and run